Portugal to challenge JPMorgan, Santander swaps in court

-LISBON (Reuters) - Portugal’s government said on Friday it would challenge in court several high-risk hedge contracts signed by public companies and banks JPMorgan (JPM.N) and the local unit of Spain’s Santander (SAN.MC) to avoid losses for the debt-ridden state.
+LISBON, April 26 (Reuters) - Portugal’s government said on Friday it would challenge in court several high-risk hedge contracts signed by public companies and banks JPMorgan and the local unit of Spain’s Santander to avoid losses for the debt-ridden state.

 Treasury Secretary Maria Luiz Albuquerque said the government had managed to renegotiate some swap contracts containing “highly speculative elements” with other banks, cutting by 20 percent potential liabilities from swaps that could total 3 billion euros ($3.9 billion).